 How is the divorce Finalized?

 The divorce is completed with the entry of a judgment and decree of divorce.
 If a settlement is reached, the judgment and decree will incorporate the terms of the settlement agreement.
 If a contested court decision is rendered, then findings of fact and conclusions of law must also be entered.
 Once notice of entry of the judgment and decree is filed, the parties have a limited time to appeal from the court’s decision.
 The judgment and decree of divorce is an important document.
 For example, you may need it for changing a married name on a social security card or driver’s license, establishing support, or enforcing custody or property rights, so it is important to keep this document in a safe place.

 What about restraining orders?

-This restraining order is not the same a protection order, which may be granted for harassment, stalking, or abuse; it does not prohibit a party from coming within so many feet/yards of a protected person.
+This restraining order is different than a protection order, which may be granted for harassment, stalking, or abuse; it does not prohibit a party from coming within so many feet/yards of a protected person.
 Instead, this temporary automatic restraining order only lasts for the duration of the divorce and merely instructs the parties not to disturb one another’s peace.

 How much will a divorce cost?

-South Dakota also provides that in any case involving divorce, custody, parenting time or child/spousal support, either party can ask the court to require the other party to reimburse his or her attorney’s fees.
-These are very case-specific requests and there are a number of factors the court will consider in deciding the matter.
-While attorney’s fees are not frequently awarded in routine divorce cases, you should talk to your attorney about the likelihood of a reimbursement, given the facts of your particular case.
+South Dakota also provides that in any case involving divorce, custody, parenting time or child/spousal support, either party can ask the court to require the other party to reimburse their attorney’s fees.
+These are very case-specific requests and there aresome factors the court will consider in deciding the matter.
+While attorney’s fees are not often awarded in routine divorce cases, you should talk to your attorney about the likelihood of a reimbursement, given the facts of your particular case.

 What about alternatives to divorce?